CIS565-Fall-2014/Project3-Pathtracer/README.md

 ### Depth of Field

 > Added a camera field, DEPTH, that defines the focal distance of the camera.
 Nonpositive DEPTH values should result in no depth of field.
+>
+> This was implemented by finding the intersection point with the focal plane for each ray cast from the camera, and then jittering the origin of the ray by some random amount, and updating the direction so that it still passes through that point on the focal plane.

 #### Performance
 The performance impact of this change is negligible.
 It is calculated a single time for each ray cast from the camera, and is far surpassed in runtime by the raytrace itself.